-This New York Times article explains the making of the film.
-Similar to Avatar a few years ago, the creative team had to invent what amounts to a new form of filmmaking.
+This New York Times article explains how the breathtaking film was made.
+Similar to Avatar a few years ago, the creative team had to invent a new form of filmmaking.
 This seems to be a growing trend, since Best Cinematography awards have gone to CGI-heavy films in recent years.

-Joaquin Phoenix won absolutely nothing for his career-defining performance in Her, even though he delivered, in my humble opinion, this year’s most emotionally complex performances.
+Joaquin Phoenix won nothing for his career-defining performance in Her, even though he delivered, in my humble opinion, this year’s most emotionally complex performance.
 Her did win Best Original Screenplay.

-When I saw Dallas Buyers Club during its opening week, I thought, “This film is so hard to market that it’s going to get ignored.”
-I was wrong.
+When I saw Dallas Buyers Club its opening week, I thought, “This film is so hard to market that it’s going to get ignored.”
+I was thankfully very wrong.

 And if queer people feel offended that Dallas erases us from our own tragedy, commits pinkface with the invention of Jared Leto’s “Rayon” character, and awards a hero’s medal to the lone hetero savior, McConaughey is the casting choice that permits us to say, “The director knew we’d see the clear problems in the story, and he picked the most ill-suited man to play a problematic role.”
-It works because McConaughey is legitimately good and delivers, and because his character — a straight, homophobic, womanizing Ron Woodroof — was real, and did become our unlikely ally, and fought for us when we needed someone to.
-One can only object to the truth so much.
+It works because McConaughey is legitimately good and delivers a good performance, and because his character — a straight, antigay, womanizing Ron Woodroof — was really a homophobic asshole before he became our unlikely ally, and fought for us when we needed someone to.

 Jared Leto took home the award for Best Supporting Actor for his turn as Dallas trans woman Rayon.
-The role has caused a lot of controversy.
+The role has caused some controversy.

 Now, about the looks.

-The guys in suits generally get overlooked by gown-clad starlets, so I’ll simply mention a few things regarding the night’s style.
-McConaughey wore a white jacket from Dolce & Gabbana as he delivered his rambling, terrible acceptance speech.
+Guys in suits generally get overlooked by gown-clad starlets, so I’ll simply mention a few passing remarks over the dreadful white dinner jacket thing that invaded this year’s red carpet.

-Jared Leto and Ryan Seacrest also wore white jackets, so apparently white jackets are OK.
-I thought they still belonged to assholes on prom night, the guys who show up in fedoras and walking canes, but maybe that’s just me.
-But if it’s not too late, let’s not make this a thing.
+Along with McConaughey, Jared Leto and Ryan Seacrest also wore white jackets.
+Thespians: white jackets still belong to jackasses on prom night, the guys who show up in fedoras and walking canes, who perform senior pranks and get DUIs the year they go to college.
+Let’s not make this a thing.

 After starring in two films that rocked the Oscars (Silver Linings Playbook last year and this year’s American Hustle) I wish Bradley would win something.
 Ellen, thanks for the legendary selfie.
 You bless us.

-The night was hot with tension and politics, but overall we left feeling rewarded, if not a little morose, at this year’s selection of winners.
+The night was hot with tension and social politics, but overall we left feeling rewarded, if not a little unmoved, at this year’s winners.